 Not to be confused with the Texas town of the same name, Paris is known around the world as the City of Light.
 And why shouldn’t it?
 The capital of France is the cultural nexus for many of the arts, including painting, music, food, dance, fashion, and romance.
 As such, it is a light that influences the entire world in terms of artistic culture.
 So often, it is used as an anchor to orient where people are and where they are going in this world.
-Much like New York City, people will travel to this bustling town in order to make or break their careers.
-As one who has an interest in the arts, I know I would love to visit this important metropolis at some point, even if it happens when I’m retired from my day job.
+Much like New York City, people will travel to this bustling town to make or break their careers.
+As one who has an interest in the arts, I know I would love to visit this metropolis at some point, even if it happens when I’m retired from my day job.
 This week’s two movies are set in this beautiful city and highlight some of its cultural strengths.

 Length: 111 minutes / 1.85 hours

 Chefs who are trained in Paris tend to be some of the best in the world.
-The rigor and determination needed to make it in a French culinary school helps to give a foundation to anyone who wants to cook fancy food for a living.
-It’s no wonder that Julia Child is now a household name when it comes to French cooking, considering she wrote the book on how to master it.
+The rigor and determination needed to make it in a French culinary school help to give a foundation to anyone who wants to cook fancy food for a living.
+It’s no wonder Julia Child is now a household name when it comes to French cooking, considering she wrote the book on how to master it.
 Even she had to learn from the best while she lived in Paris.
 Considering that French cuisine is its own special challenge, those who are good at it don’t need long to prove themselves.
 Even though anyone can cook, doesn’t mean that everyone should.
 And yet, even in this town filled with underdogs, the surprise talent is always something that takes a while to get used to.
 Nevertheless, they are still given as much a chance as the next.

 Even though Gusteau (Brad Garrett) was a famous cook who wanted to bring his vision of culinary inclusion to the world (a bit like the aforementioned Julia Child), his death has unfortunately spoiled his good name.
 Now that his likeness is being used to push frozen foods, his legacy remains to be found.
 Enter Remy (Patton Oswalt).
 Remy is a faithful disciple of Gusteau’s who also just so happens to be a rat.
 When Remy is shown mercy at the hands of Linguini (Lou Romano), he stumbles across a way to show everyone that he can cook.
 Since Linguini works at Gusteau’s restaurant, it’s the perfect place to rise up the culinary ranks, even if Linguini is Remy’s front.
 Unfortunately, Remy’s ratty past comes back to haunt him and jeopardizes the whole plan to bring Gusteau’s back into culinary relevance.